Skip to main content

 Enrollment Patterns — Wisconsin

-Wisconsin's summer enrollment patterns follow the school calendar, with school-age children leaving licensed center programs in June and returning in September for before/after school care.
-Milwaukee metro centers carry significant Wisconsin Shares subsidy populations, and billing cycles through DCF require attendance records organized by payment period.
-Infant and toddler enrollment is year-round and anchors center revenue through summer.
+Wisconsin's summer enrollment patterns follow the school calendar, with school-age children leaving licensed center programs in June and returning in September for before and after school care.
+Wisconsin Shares billing still runs by payment period, so centers need attendance records organized the same way even when summer schedules shift.

 Ready to run your Wisconsin childcare center on one screen?